Angus & Julia Stone

-Angus & Julia Stone are an Australian folk and indie pop group, formed in 2006 by brother and sister Angus and Julia Stone.
-Angus & Julia Stone have released five studio albums: A Book Like This (2007), Down the Way (2010), Angus & Julia Stone (2014), Snow (2017) and Life Is Strange (2021).
+Angus & Julia Stone is an Australian folk and indie pop group, formed in 2006 by brother and sister Angus and Julia Stone.
+Angus & Julia Stone have released five studio albums and a soundtrack album: A Book Like This (2007), Down the Way (2010), Angus & Julia Stone (2014), Snow (2017), Life Is Strange (2021) and Cape Forestier (2024).
 At the ARIA Music Awards of 2010, they won five awards from nine nominations: Album of the Year, Best Adult Alternative Album, Best Cover Art and Producer of the Year for Down the Way, and Single of the Year for "Big Jet Plane".
 The siblings have also issued solo albums.

 History

 Early years and musical style

 Angus (b.
 1986) and Julia (b.
 1984) Stone were born in Sydney to Kim and John Stone, both of whom influenced their children's interest in music.
 Along with their older sister, Catherine, Julia and Angus grew up in the suburb of Newport on Sydney's Northern Beaches.
 They attended Newport Primary School and then Barrenjoey High School.
 During their teen years, Angus started writing pop songs.
 After finishing school, Angus worked as a labourer and learned guitar while recuperating from a snowboarding accident.
 During this time Julia taught trumpet.